 And for the most part, people who use no dig opt to build raised beds in order to keep all your compost in one place or risk it blowing all over your garden.

 You can build these yourself for pretty cheap, and they don’t have to be anything flash.
 But once again, it’s time spent preparing your beds.

 You have to prepare your growing area well ahead of time, we’re speaking at least 3 months to get the majority of growth to die off beforehand (though arguably this is up for contention, as some very experienced horticulturalists say you can go straight into it, but I wouldn’t advise that).

 And this can take anywhere up to a year for all the weeds and grasses to die off, perennials are particularly irksome.

-And, though I can’t attest to this myself, in a study published in 1947 trialled the no dig and reported that there was a significant drop of in fertility of beds after around 5 years, though I’ve not heard this from anybody else so make of that what you will.
+And, though I can’t attest to this myself, a study published in 1947 trialled the no dig and reported that there was a significant drop in the fertility of beds after around 5 years, though I’ve not heard this from anybody else so make of that what you will.

 How To Make a No Dig Vegetable Garden

 So, if you’re going ahead with a no dig garden, below are the steps you need to follow to get you started.